 Accordingly, the evaluation of all the Directors individually and the Board as a whole including members of Committees was conducted based on the criteria and framework adopted by the Board.
 The contribution and impact of individual Directors and Committee Members was reviewed through a peer evaluation, on parameters such as level of engagement and participation, flow of information, independence of judgment, conflicts resolution and their contribution in enhancing the Board's overall effectiveness.
-None of the Independent Directors are due for reappointment except Mr. Mukesh Malhotra whose first term as Independent Director expired on May 16, 2021 and is reappointed as Independent Director for a second term of five years subject to approval of shareholders.
+None of the Independent Directors are due for reappointment.

-During the year under review, the Independent Directors of the Company met on February 03, 2021, inter-alia, for:
+During the year under review, the Independent Directors of the Company met on February 08, 2022, inter-alia, for:

-- i.
-Evaluation of performance of Non-Independent Directors and the Board of Directors of the Company as a whole. - ii.
-Evaluation of performance of the Chairman of the Company, taking into views of Executive and Non-Executive Directors. - iii.
+- Evaluation of performance of Non-Independent Directors and the Board of Directors of the Company as a whole. - Evaluation of performance of the Chairman of the Company, taking into views of Executive and Non-Executive Directors. - iii.
 Evaluation of the quality, content and timelines of flow of information between the Management and the Board that is necessary for the Board to effectively and reasonably perform its duties.